SveinnEirikur/HySpUnCoKit/README.md

 The provided example methods also save a `.mat` file with the results of each run in case of runtime interruptions, for further processing and archival purposes.

+### Matlab methods

+To use methods implemented in Matlab the Matlab Python Engine must be installed to your virtual environment following the instructions provided on the Mathworks website and comparable wrapper scripts created.
+See the `matlabplugins/lhalf/run_as_plugin.py` code as an example of such.

 ## Adding data

 Hyper Spectral image data can be passed to the method using the provided HSID class, either by filling in the data manually or loading from a suitably formated `.mat` file: